 Verify you have the correct WordPress login credentials

 If you have any questions regarding your login credentials, contact Showit Support for assistance in recovering them.

 If you are able to verify the connection in BlogStomp but unable to publish posts successfully, try the following recommendations:

 Publish posts during non-peak website traffic times (7pm PST- 5am PST)

 Will BlogStomp work for everyone?

-The variation for success using BlogStomp depends entirely on it's use by you as well the given server load for our hosting servers at any given time.
+The variation for success using BlogStomp depends entirely on its use by you as well the given server load for our hosting servers at any given time.
 BlogStomp works by creating "POST" requests that get sent through WordPress's XMLRPC API.
-The XMLRPC API dates back to early WordPress days and is now an older and less secure option for publishing blog posts to Wordpress.
-Two major factors that can determine the success for posting with BlogStomp are are typically based on the number of images in your post and the current server demand at any given time.
+The XMLRPC API dates back to early WordPress days and is now an older and less secure option for publishing blog posts to WordPress.
+Two major factors that can determine the success of posting with BlogStomp are typically based on the number of images in your post and the current server demand at any given time.

-Majority of server resources are dedicated to delivering current content to user who visit your website.
+The majority of server resources are dedicated to delivering current content to users who visit your website.
 This can mean excessive "POST" requests may not be able to be processed at any given time if the server is unable to allocate resources, or if BlogStomp is attempting to send too many "POST" requests due to images in a very short period of time.
 We suggest trying again later or reducing the number of images in your post.